-In addition, some characteristics of simulated users using these model parameters also correspond to the demographic background of real users.
+In addition, comparing simulation output to the empirical study results suggests that certain model parameter settings correspond to elements of real users' demographic background.
 For example, cybersecurity training and education are strong predictors of user performance, as shown in the empirical study.
-In the simulation, higher values for the Maximum Cues Processed and Suspicion Threshold parameters, which can represent greater education, positively correlate with user performance (as in Figure 3).
+In the simulation, higher values for the Maximum Cues Processed and Suspicion Threshold parameters, which can represent greater education, positively correlate with user performance (as in Fig. 5).
 A higher Flawed Perception Level in the simulation could potentially represent increased age, or a combination of age and lack of cybersecurity training.
 As previously stated, these factors were difficult to separate in the empirical study; more research would illuminate which demographic factors can be associated with this parameter.

 5.2.
-Limitations and Future Work
+Limitations and future work

-While the model echoes overall trends of the three identified user types, discrepancies exist between simulated and real users.
-Notably, simulated "overachievers" perform more poorly than real participants in that cluster.
-Additionally, the average Suspicion Threshold of simulated overachievers is higher than that of simulated naive users, even though the latter group, which tend to classify inordinately many emails as legitimate, should intuitively exhibit the highest values for this parameter.
+Although the simulation model showcases the overall trends of the three identified user types, there still exist discrepancies between simulated users and real users.
+Most notably, simulated 'overachievers' perform more poorly than real overachievercluster participants.
+Additionally, the average Suspicion Threshold of simulated overachievers is higher than that of simulated naive users, even though the latter group, with its tendency to classify an inordinately high proportion of all emails as legitimate, should intuitively exhibit the highest values for this parameter.

-As noted in Section 4.2, one distinction between the empirical and simulation data is that the empirical results are not evenly distributed across the range of potential user "types."
-For example, multiple individuals might come from similar educational backgrounds, be of similar ages, and exhibit similar performance on the study task.
+As noted in Section 4.3, an inherent distinction between the empirical and simulation data is that the empirical results are not evenly distributed across the range of potential user 'types'.
+For example, multiple individuals might come from similar educational backgrounds, be of similar ages and exhibit similar performance on the study task.
 By contrast, instances in the model are evenly spread across the full spectrum of parameter combinations.
-This distinction made direct quantitative comparisons between the two data sets inherently difficult, leading us to pursue qualitative comparisons in this paper.
-Future research might look for the subset of simulation values that match observed "types" of empirical study participants, thus permitting accurate quantitative analyses between the two datasets.
+This distinction made direct quantitative comparisons between the two datasets inherently difficult, leading us to pursue qualitative comparisons in this paper.
+Future research might look for the subset of simulation values that match observed 'types' of empirical study participants, thus permitting accurate quantitative analyses between the two datasets.
+For example, Farrell and Lewandowsky (2018) discussed several statistical measures for model comparison and fitting models to observed data, including Akaike's Information Criterion, minimum description length and normalized maximum likelihood, which might facilitate such analysis.